alekslovesdata/twitoff_DS9/README.md

 # twitoff_DS9
-write a fun web application for comparing and predicting tweets
+Write a fun web application for comparing and predicting tweets.
+It is deployed on heroku and can be viewed at http://alekslovesdata-twitoff-ds9.herokuapp.com/